6 Ways to Use School Pictures in Your Holiday Decorations

-Keep the festive mood alive by incorporating your kids’ school pictures with your Christmas decor!
-Make it a fun and memorable event by crafting the decorations together as a family.
+Keep the festive mood alive this holiday by incorporating your kids’ school pictures with your Christmas decor.
+It is a fun and memorable event as you craft your decorations together as a family.
 Below are some of my favorite kid-friendly handicrafts, which I hope you’ll enjoy making.

 Turn your Christmas ball ornaments into photo stands.
 Select a few Christmas ornaments, preferably in the same color.
 To make the Christmas ornaments stand straight, fill them with small stones or pellets to weigh them down.
 Put the cap back on the ornament, and attach the pictures to the cap with strong adhesive glue.
 These nifty little stands are perfect for filling any empty space.

 Glue a border onto the photo, so it looks like a frame (you can use ribbon, ric-rac in holiday colors, or Popsicle sticks decorated by the kids).
 Punch holes in the pictures and hang them on your bare-limbed tree with some pretty ribbon.

 - Picture Frames

 This is quick and easy – Purchase picture frames in holiday colors.
 You can place them throughout the home, like in your children’s bedrooms and play areas.
 A fun twist is to place a framed school picture above your child’s stocking; this way, when Santa arrives on Christmas Eve, he can put a face to the name!

 - Photo Wreath

 Turn your wreath into a photo display.
 Make copies of some of your favorite pictures and nestle them into a wreath.
 If you have more time, you can create a wreath from photographs only, and there are dozens of DIY options for this online.
 Be sure to laminate these pictures if the wreath will be used outside of your house!